We carry three variations of solid-color rayon blend jersey in order to give you as many desirable colors as possible.

 On jersey tops I nearly always skip the traditional facings and finish neckline and armhole edges with a cross-grain strip of the self fabric, applied either as a binding wrapped over the cut edge or as a pseudo rib trim.

 My preferred hem finish for jersey garments is a top-stitch, using either a twin needle or a cover-stitch machine to build in some stretch and eliminate broken stitches later.
+I nearly always fuse the hem in place with THIS (cut to half-width) before top-stitching so keep it from rippling.
 A machine blind hem is also an option.